 Whitman Nightlife Entertainment

-- Otis & Pickles Speakeasy (2500 S 3rd St) Located inside the historic J. Downing Building, Pickls & Otis reflects the hip sensibilities of the surrounding area while also paying tribute to Philadelphia’s storied past.
-The single level bar/restaurant offers the choice to observe passers-by in the metal-encased Cascade Bar on the 1st floor, or watch the art of drinking from our long wall bench.
+- Wander Inn (2500 S 3rd St) Located inside the historic J. Downing Building, Wander Inn reflects the hip sensibilities of the surrounding area while also paying tribute to Philadelphia’s storied past.
+The 2-story neighborhood bar offer affordable drafts, craft beers, and mixed drinks.
+A pool table and weekly trivia are available on the second floor.

 - South Bowl (19 E Oregon Ave) is a new bowling alley that doubles as a rooftop bar and dining establishment.
 Their chef serves up exceptional dishes like their own take on banh mi, Korean-style chicken wings, as well as happy hour pizza and the like.
 Yoga on the roof is an option for weekend early birds.